twbs/savage/SETUP.md

 If you're want to run Savage in [Docker](https://www.docker.com), you might want to consult Bootstrap's [`setup_droplet.sh`](https://github.com/twbs/savage/blob/master/setup_droplet.sh) and [Dockerfile](https://github.com/twbs/savage/blob/master/Dockerfile) as references.

 1. For maximum security, create a [Sauce sub-account](https://saucelabs.com/sub-accounts) for use by Savage.
 (In the event of a security vulnerability in Savage, only the sub-account will be liable to compromise; your main account will remain secure, and you can then simply reset the credentials for the sub-account, or delete the sub-account and create a fresh sub-account.)
 2. In your project's main GitHub repo, setup the ["Travis webhook configuration"](https://github.com/twbs/savage#travis-webhook-configuration) to your `.travis.yml` .
-(This way, the hook configuration will be propagated when we fork the repo later.
-(If you want, you can remove the hook from your main repo after the fork is created.))
+(This way, the hook configuration will be propagated when we fork the repo later.)
 3. Create a GitHub user account for Savage.
 (The account will be used to post GitHub comments and own a GitHub fork of the main project's repo.)
 4. While logged in as your Savage user, fork your project's main GitHub repo.
 This fork will be used as the *test repo* referred to in Savage's README.
 5. For convenience, you should probably add yourself or your project's team as Collaborators on the *test repo*.